t-d-k/LibreCrypt/docs/getting_started.md

 	_Anything_ and _everything_ stored on this drive (documents, pictures, videos, software - whatever you like) will be automatically encrypted and stored within the Box you created, at the time that it's written to the drive.

 	The encryption process is totally transparent, and is carried out on-the-fly as data is written to the drive.
-A no time is any unencrypted data stored on the disc.
+At no time is any unencrypted data stored on the disc.
 Similarly, decryption is carried out transparently when data is read from it.

 	You can drag files to and from this drive, open and save files from applications to it, run applications directly from it - in fact, _everything_ that you can do with a normal drive, you can do with a DoxBox.